 An introduction to the discovery of knowledge through data mining and knowledge engineering.
 These techniques have widespread practical importance in domains such as bioinformatics, genetics, medicine, natural sciences, engineering, business, marketing, intelligence gathering, and computer security.
 General topics include: basic statistics, machine learning, data warehouse structure and design, the knowledge discovery process, data coding, data mining and knowledge engineering approaches and mathematical techniques, pattern recognition, and mitigating the impact of missing data and noise on knowledge discovery.
 Possible specific topics include: DNA sequencing, customer satisfaction, credit card and cell phone fraud, computer forensics, spatial applications, Bayesian networks, and surveillance.

 Prerequisite: CSCI 2911; CSCI 2301; MATH 1123; MATH 1140 or 1150; and consent of instructor.

-Data Communications

-An examination of the principles of data communications for computers and computer terminals, including data transmission performance, communications software, protocols, switching, and simple networks.
+Data Communications An examination of the principles of data communications for and simple networks.